-The list of Commercial species identified in the accompanying spreadsheet largely update that available in the current 4th Edition of Pasture and Forage Plants for New Zealand.
-The revised 5th Edition contains some additional entries (Stewart, pers comm.) and these have been included here.
+The list of Commercial species identified in the accompanying spreadsheet largely updates that available from the 4th Edition of Pasture and Forage Plants for New Zealand.
+The revised 5th Edition, published since the draft report was written, contains some additional entries (Stewart et al. 2022.) and these have been included in the final version of the exotic pasture species list.